mendix/docs/content/en/docs/developerportal/portfolio-management/export-import-initiatives.md

 ## 1 Introduction

-In [Portfolio Management](/developerportal/portfolio-management/), sometimes you need to move initiatives from one board to another, or export initiatives to generate reports.
-In scenarios like this, you can export the whole portfolio board or only a subset of initiatives to an Excel file, and import them again if needed.
+In [Portfolio Management](/developerportal/portfolio-management/), you can import initiatives to a portfolio using an Excel file.
+This enables you to import already-defined initiatives and thus rapidly get started.
+You can also export a whole portfolio board or a subset of initiatives to an Excel file.
+This allows you to move initiatives from one board to another, or export initiatives to generate reports.

 ## 2 Prerequisites

-* You need to have at least the Contributor role for the portfolio.
+* You need to have at least the [Contributor](/developerportal/portfolio-management/#access-management) role for the portfolio.
+3 Procedure

-## 3 Procedure

 ### 3.1 Exporting Initiatives {#export-initiatives}